Rajas1312/GreetingsApp/README.md

 # Greetings Api

 ## description
-This is a greetings api which is an example of backend development using node.js express and mongo db.

-## steps to clone
-1. click on the code button
-2. copy the URL
-3. use the clone command and paste it on the terminal.
+This is a greeings app project made with nodejs,express and mongodb.

+## development server
+in this project directory you can run

+## npm start
+Runs the app in the development mode.
+Open http://localhost:3000 to view it in the browser.

+The page will reload if you make edits.
+You will also see any lint errors in the console.